amitshekhariitbhu/android-interview-questions/README.md

 * **How to implement search feature using RxJava in your application?**

+* **Pagination In RecyclerView Using RxJava Operators** - [Learn from here](https://amitshekhar.me/blog/pagination-in-recyclerview-using-rxjava-operators)

 * **How The Android Image Loading Library Glide and Fresco Works?** - [Learn from here](https://amitshekhar.me/blog/android-image-loading-library-optimize-memory-usage), [here](https://amitshekhar.me/blog/android-image-loading-library-use-bitmap-pool-for-responsive-ui) and [here](https://amitshekhar.me/blog/android-image-loading-library-solve-the-slow-loading-issue)

 * **Difference between Schedulers.io() and Schedulers.computation() in RxJava.**